 For all employees, retirement severance is paid to each employee retiring from the Center at a per diem rate of the annual salary at the time of retirement.
-The dollar amount of severance pay is calculated based on twenty-five percent of the employee's accumulated sick leave at the time of his/her retirement up to a maximum of thirty days for employees with less than eight years of service and a maximum of fifty days for employees with eight years or more of service, with the exception of the Superintendent and former Superintendent of Delaware Union Educational Service Center who have no maximum.
+The dollar amount of severance pay is calculated based on twenty-five percent of the employee's accumulated sick leave at the time of his/her retirement up to a maximum of thirty days for employees with less than eight years of service and a maximum of fifty days for employees with eight years or more of service, with the exception of the Superintendent and the Treasurer who have no maximum.